str1ngth3ory/Bayes-Nets-Assignment/README.md

 ### 1b: Setting the probabilities

 _[15 points]_

-Assume that the following statements about the system are true:

-Knowing these facts, set the conditional probabilities for the necessary variables on the network you just built.
+Now set the conditional probabilities for the necessary variables on the network you just built.

 Fill in the function `set_probability()`